lucashuet93/botbuilder-authentication/README.md

 ## Using Environment Variables

-Provider ClientIds and ClientSecrets can be set via environment variables and do not have to be set in ProviderConfiguration objects.
+Provider clientIds and clientSecrets can be set via environment variables and do not have to be set in ProviderConfiguration objects.

 | BotAuthenticationConfiguration Property  | Environment Variable                       |
 | ---------------------------------------- | ------------------------------------------ |